pytorch/serve/benchmarks/README.md

 # Torchserve Model Server Benchmarking

 The benchmarks measure the performance of TorchServe on various models and benchmarks.
 It supports either a number of built-in models or a custom model passed in as a path or URL to the .mar file.
 It also runs various benchmarks using these models (see benchmarks section below).
-The benchmarks are run through a python3 script on the user machine through jmeter or apache benchmark.
+The benchmarks are executed in the user machine through a python3 script in case of jmeter and a shell script in case of apache benchmark.
 TorchServe is run on the same machine in a docker instance to avoid network latencies.
-The benchmark must be run from within the context of the full TorchServe repo because it executes the local code as the version of TorchServe (and it is recompiled between runs) for ease of development.
+The benchmark must be run from within the context of the full TorchServe repo(meaning you should be inside serve/benchmarks folder while executing the benchmark tests) because it executes the local code as the version of TorchServe (and it is recompiled between runs) for ease of development.

 We currently support benchmarking with JMeter & Apache Bench.
 One can also profile backend code with snakeviz.